LuChenLab/PbNK65/README.md

-# Joint analysis of bulk RNA-seq, scRNA-seq, and spatial transcriptomics in MA-ARDS

-The project involves a multi-dimensional transcriptomic analysis to uncover key immune cells in Malaria-associated Acute Respiratory Distress Syndrome (MA-ARDS).
-Our analysis includes bulk RNA-seq data from different time points, scRNA-seq data pre- and post-infection, and spatial transcriptomic data.
-We provide quantitative transcriptomic data across all dimensions in this repository.
+# Transcriptomic profiling of Plasmodium-induced lung pathology

+This repository supports a study investigating the immune mechanisms underlying **Plasmodium-induced lung injury**, focusing on the role of **IFN-γ signaling in T cells** and its impact on **T cell–monocyte interactions** and pulmonary pathology.

+- **Bulk RNA-seq** and **spatial transcriptomics** were performed on a murine *Plasmodium* lung infection model to characterize temporal and spatial dynamics of immune responses.
+- **scRNA-seq data** from a MA-ARDS model were used as a complementary approach to validate immune cell subsets and regulatory interactions.

+The datasets provided here enable comprehensive, multi-dimensional exploration of the host immune landscape during *Plasmodium* infection.

+---

 # Script guidance

 The project includes raw count matrices and R scripts to analyze bulk RNA-seq, single-cell RNA-seq, and spatial transcriptomics data.
-We provide data from multiple time points, as well as pre- and post-infection conditions, to allow comprehensive exploration of immune responses in MA-ARDS.
+We provide data from multiple time points, as well as pre- and post-infection conditions, to allow comprehensive exploration of immune responses in **Plasmodium-induced lung injury**.

 ---